scalableminds/webknossos-libs/docs/src/webknossos-py/examples/image_stack_to_dataset.md

 This example shows how to [create a new WEBKNOSSOS dataset from a stack of images](../../api/webknossos/dataset/dataset.md#Dataset.from_images), e.g. Tiff, JPEG, etc files.

-There are a few assumptions we made about the kind of images used for this example:
+There are a few assumptions we made about the images used for this example:

 - all images have the same size
 - they have the same dtype (e.g. `uint8` or `float`)